 While none of us want to begin a new endeavour expecting that we’re going to fail, we can help ourselves succeed by making plans ahead of time for the moments when we might fall off track.

-- It might be sabotaging thoughts that you often have when you try to make changes.
+- Sabotaging thoughts that you often have when you try to make changes.

-- It might be a knock on the door from a spouse who needs something urgently.
+- A knock on the door from a spouse who needs something urgently.

 Be realistic about all the things in your life that have the potential to derail you.